Sail Greece Voyagers,

 From ATH airport to Athens.
-If your hotel does not offer a shuttle, consider a cab just outside.
+If your hotel does not offer a shuttle, consider our tour provider or a cab just outside.
 When traveling, if there is no meter, confirm the price upfront.
+Our tour provider runs taxis too, Greecetaxi.gr, “Transfers from Athens airport to Hotel in Athens/ Plaka, from 1 to 4 persons & luggage ( with a sedan / 50 euros)”.
+And they have larger vehicles.
 But if you haven’t had enough adventure and packed lite … the M3 train goes from the airport, all the way to Monastiraki Square in the cool Plaka in Athens.
 It takes less than an hour.
 If your hotel is closer to Syntagma square, you can get off one stop prior.

 Hotels in Athens:

-We have a tour to the yachts on June 1.
-Our plan is to arrive to Athens and spend two nights, May 30 – June 1.
+We have a tour that takes us from Athens to the yachts in Lavrion on June 1.
+Most will arrive to Athens and spend two nights, May 30 & 31.

-Here is my short list of nicer hotels on Metropoleos with current availability 30 May – 1 June, price per night …
+Here is my short list of nicer hotels on Metropoleos price per night …

 –Electra Metropolis.
 It’s big, it’s nice, rooftop bar, easy motorcoach pickup.
 Rated 9.4, $260 a night on Hotels.com.

 –Zillers Athens Boutique.
 You know boutique.
 Quaint, overlooking park, closer to Monastiraki on Metropoleos.
 Rated 9.2, $180 a night on Hotels.com.